robmoore-i/ci-build-simulator/README.md

   `SpringBootDevelopmentSimulator` for generating code.
 Presumably this implementation generates some code that is specific to SpringBoot.
 - You should then be able to create your custom simulations on Jenkins.

+### Different CI tools

+Jenkins is just one CI provider.
+It's a very popular one, especially at companies with poor developer productivity in my experience.
+There are many others that you might want to run tests on though.
+In that case, I would suggest taking the following steps:

+- Add a new Gradle plugin in buildSrc under the package `ci.build.simulator.<ci provider name>`.
+- Implement it to have the create and delete tasks for simulations, like the Jenkins Gradle plugin.
+- Make sure the simulations created by the plugin work.
+- Apply the plugin wherever you want.
+- You should then be able to create your simulations on the new CI provider.

 ## Developer Productivity